Ladies, the Black Friday Deals to Keep Your Closets Full

 Initial Charm Bangle | $18

 Alex and Ani make beautiful jewelry and their bracelets are the company’s staple.
 There’s nothing more classic than jewelry with your initials.
 They come in shiny silver or gold and make excellent gifts too.
-Put one on your wrist for 40% less for the next few days.
+Put one on your wrist for 40% less.

 Women’s 311 Shaping Skinny Jeans | $36